 The usual advice is to maintain 3 to 6 months of expenses to protect yourself against periods of unemployment.
 If you have a budget then you can easily calculate which expenses would continue whether you were unemployed or not.
 For guidance on creating your budget plus a downloadable spreadsheet to create a budget see my article, “Q&A: I hate budgeting – am I doomed to be broke?”

-Three months of living expenses is considered enough if you have a safe job that’s likely to be easy to find again should you be unemployed for a period, think nurse, doctor, accountant, delivery person, bin man etc. If there is one thing that is being amply revealed by COVID-19, it’s the types of jobs that are safe and essential to our day-to-day life.
+Three months of living expenses is considered enough if you have a safe recession-proof job that’s likely to be easy to find again should you be unemployed for a period, think nurse, doctor, accountant, delivery person, bin man etc. If there is one thing that is being amply revealed by COVID-19, it’s the types of jobs that are safe and essential to our day-to-day life.
+A recession is not the only reason you might need to take time off work so that's why you need a crisis fund even if your job is recession proof.
+If you disliked your work environment because it was toxic, for instance, you might prefer to leave even if you haven't secured another job to move on to.

-If you send your children to private school, add at least a term of school fees to that fund.
+If you send your children to private school, add at least a term of school fees to the crisis fund.

 If you have a property portfolio then add another three months of related expenses.
 You can make a reasonable judgment on this.
 If you have a large portfolio then this may not be necessary as you can make the judgment that some properties will always be occupied to support those properties that are not occupied.
 If you have lots of buy-to-let mortgages then do make a reasonable provision to accommodate continued payment of mortgages even if you lost a significant portion of rental income.